Last updated: June 26, 2026

 TL;DR: Task Dependency in Quire lets you mark "this task can't start until that one finishes," turning a flat task list into a real schedule.
 Drag a connector between tasks in Timeline view, or set it from the task detail panel.
 Quire supports Finish-to-Start dependencies and a task can wait on multiple predecessors.
 Available on Professional and higher plans.

 Project management runs on knowing what depends on what.
 A flat task list says "do these in any order."
 A real project says "design has to ship before development starts, and beta launches only after security review signs off."
-That second shape, the one that reflects how work actually flows, is what task dependencies capture.
+That second shape, the one that reflects how work actually flows, is what a task dependency captures.

 Dependency mapping isn't new.
 The Critical Path Method was developed at DuPont in 1957, and PMI's PMBOK Guide still treats dependency identification as one of the core processes in project schedule management.
 Quire's Task Dependency feature is what happens when you bake that practice into a modern PM tool instead of leaving it in a Gantt chart from 1980.